-Moulin Rouge / Red Light District – Check out the risqué Moulin Rouge, Le Chat noir, Lapin Agile cabaret shows along with an endless amount of sex stores.
-Most of the shows will have a ticket price including a dinner but it is possible to buy without the dinner.
-Note that they are in French but some of them will give you an english handbook to follow.
+- Moulin Rouge / Red Light District – Check out the risqué Moulin Rouge, Le Chat Noir, Lapin Agile cabaret shows along with an endless amount of sex stores.
+Most of the shows will have a ticket price including dinner but it is possible to buy without dinner.
+Note that they are in French but some of them will give you an English handbook to follow.

-Avenue des Champs-Elysees – High end shopping and restaurants.
-After walking up this avenue, check out the Arc de Triomph – Napoleon’s monument to himself and those who died fighting for France.
-You are able to go to the top of the Arc de Triomph for a view over the city also.
+- Avenue des Champs-Elysees – High-end shopping and restaurants.
+After walking up this avenue, check out the Arc de Triomphe – Napoleon’s monument to himself and those who died fighting for France.
+You are able to go to the top of the Arc de Triomphe for a view over the city also.

 - Musee D’Orsay– French impressionist paintings, including a few Van Goghs.
 This is more manageable than the Louvre.

 - Montmarte / Sacre Coeur – The arty area of Montesarre is perched on the top of a hill overlooking all of Paris.
 In this quaint village town, you’ll find artists painting, touristy restaurants and a huge church.

 - Pont de Arts – The romantic pedestrian bridge where couples staple locks with their names on it, near the Louvre museum.
 Yes, yes we did it, with our wedding logo written on it.

 - Gardens – Check out the lovely Jardin du Luxemburg, Jardin des Tuileries and also the open green fields of Champ de Mars near the Eiffel Tower.
 All perfect for a picnic.